 Conclusion of the Funeral

-The Church is equipped for projection of DVD tributes and MS PowerPoint presentations.
+The Church is equipped for MS PowerPoint presentations and video files (mp3 and mp4 format) on flash drives.
 The parish invites the family to use our facilities to conclude the Mass with a fitting visual and musical tribute.

 Fees